 - A. This Article shall become effective on the date specified in the adopting resolution of the Board.
-The provisions of this Article shall apply to all oil and gas operations for which a complete application for special review has not been accepted by the County as of the effective date. - B. Oil and gas operations that were legally established prior to the effective date of this Article but do not conform to this Article shall be allowed to continue provided that the post-effective date operation remains effectively the same as the pre-effective date operation, as determined by the Director.
+The provisions of this Article shall apply to all oil and gas operations for which a complete application for special review has not been accepted by the County as of the effective date. - B. Oil and gas operations that were legally established prior to the effective date of this Article but do not conform to this Article shall be allowed to continue.
+Any substantial modification of such oil and gas operations requires special review under this Article.
+The Director shall make substantial modification determinations for such oil and gas operations as provided in 12-900(D).